l2lam/UBMP4-Intro-1-Input-Output/README.md

 # User Interface

 SW1 is reserved for resetting the UBMP4 device into boot-loader mode.
+Visual and audio cues using the LEDs and Buzzer are used to indicate program modes and confirming user inputs (button presses).

 ## Program Modes